siva17/MyJSWebView/README.md

 To run Javascript in Native Code we are using **– stringByEvaluatingJavaScriptFromString:** method.

 ###Communication Mechanism from JavaScript to Native Code
-To communicate with Native code from JavaScript we are using **URL Schema mechanism** as follows
+To communicate with Native code from JavaScript we are using **URL Schema mechanism**
-	native-api:ModuleName:MethodName:JSON Object Parameter
+* native-api:ModuleName:MethodName:JSON Object Parameter

 But above mechanisms are irrelevant to developer as MyJSWebView module will be taken care, provides you JavaScript APIs to corresponding Native APIs and vice versa.